 That’s a design conundrum.
 In conservation areas, the onus might be on you to create a seamless extension that looks like it’s always been there.
 Other clients choose to make a bold statement by contrasting period with modern styling, or contrasting finishes like brick with metal cladding.
 This is where you need expert design advice.

 Disruption – some extensions are more disruptive than others.
 And some extensions, for many reasons, take longer than others.
 Chat to your architect about seasons and weather too.
-Northern Ireland offers no guarantees, but it makes good sense to plan to keep severe weather disruption to a minimum.
+Northern Ireland offers no guarantees, but it makes good sense to plan to keep severe weather disruption to a minimum – a Belfast architect will understand this all too well!

 Heating – you might need to change or upgrade your existing heating system to cope with the new space.